fireinrain/github-trending/TrendsHist.md

 ## Javascript

+* 【2024-08-07】[hackthedev / dcts\-shipping](https://github.com/hackthedev/dcts-shipping) - A Chat Platform like Discord but self\-hostable like TeamSpeak
 * 【2024-08-04】[SadeghHayeri / GreenTunnel](https://github.com/SadeghHayeri/GreenTunnel) - GreenTunnel is an anti\-censorship utility designed to bypass the DPI system that is put in place by various ISPs to block access to certain websites
 * 【2024-08-03】[CanadaHonk / porffor](https://github.com/CanadaHonk/porffor) - A from\-scratch experimental AOT JS engine, written in JS
 * 【2024-08-02】[tailwindlabs / tailwindcss\-typography](https://github.com/tailwindlabs/tailwindcss-typography) - Beautiful typographic defaults for HTML you don't control